Angus-Paillaugue/Nothing-Notes/README.md

 - [ ] Add categories to the notes
 - [x] Add duplicate button
 - [x] Make redirect and error statuses constants throughout the app (with the help of `$lib/constants.js`)
-- [ ] Add share note functionality
+- [x] Add share note functionality
+- [ ] ~~Add a possibility to get started without an account (store notes in localStorage) with a disclaimer that notes will not be accessibles from others devices~~